hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 `do` is a general escape mechanism in VID for evaluating regular Red code (container-related initialization, global init code, dynamic face injection, facets calculations, ...).

 [17:57:18](#GJ-kxJWY2_M3rUn7-rz76PqcMB71aXWHYrkeToHFN_o) <luce80>:
-Now that I have shown an area caret usage example I hope that it would be possible to `set` and `get` the caret position so I could simplify my script a lot and add new features Ì†ΩÌ∏â
+Now that I have shown an area caret usage example I hope that it would be possible to `set` and `get` the caret position so I could simplify my script a lot and add new features üòâ

 ## 28-Nov-2022